smaranjitghose/DeepPixel/README.md

 ## Tasks: 📝📋

-- Implement different scripts for neural style transfer
+- Implement different image processing scripts(using opencv)that can used to enhancing pictures,obtaining information and transforming it for desired purposes
-- Implement various image processing tasks like colorization of black and white images,denoization,etc
+- Use deep learning for the same.
+Eg: Neural Style Transfer,BlackandWhitetoColor
-- Create an output for the above using your own images rather than those from Unsplash used for model training and testing/intial build
+- Reimplement State-of-the-Art(SOTA) Research papers for the this
-- Create a flask backend so that we can have a a drop in spit out feature for NoMags(People who are not into ML yet)
+- **Suggestion**: Use Tranfer Learning
-- Use HTML,CSS, JS to beautify the website for the same(React is a big plus)
+- For the image processing tasks make custom datasets...use tools like CVAT
-- Improve the documentation of this repo📑
+- Repeat the same for the deep learning tasks
-- Try to make end to end model using TensorFlow.js or ml5.Js
+- Convert the work done in Jupyter Notebooks into executable scripts
-- Make simple apps for the same using FLutter and TensorFlow Lite
+- Use TensorFlow.JS to build end to end models for showcase
-- Try to apply this for Instagram profile pictures and paintings and provide your friends this as a service
+- Build a website for this project
-- Implement more research papers on style transfer and other image enhancement techniques
+- Extend the work for some of the sripts to make a Flutter app using TensorFlow Lite

 ### How to contribute: